United States v. Paramount Pictures, Inc.: Reviews and termination of the Paramount Decrees

 In 1980, the United States Department of Justice under President Ronald Reagan began a review of all consent decrees that were more than 10 years old.
 In 1983, the Department of Justice announced that it was in the "final stages" of reviewing the Paramount Decrees.
 Eventually, in February 1985, the Department of Justice announced that, although it was not formally terminating the Paramount Decrees, it would no longer pursue enforcement of the decrees in cases where doing so was “in the public interest.”
 According to media historian Jennifer Holt, "Effectively, this statement dissolved the authority of the decrees, if not legally then practically."

+Paramount itself became indirectly controlled by theater chain National Amusements in 1994 through intermediate parent company Viacom.

 In April 2018, the United States Department of Justice Antitrust Division began a review of antitrust decrees that did not have expiration dates.
 In 2019, the DOJ sought to terminate the Paramount Decrees, which would include a two-year sunset period as to the practices of block booking and circuit dealing to allow theater chains to adjust.
 The Department stated it was "unlikely that the remaining defendants can reinstate their cartel" as reasoning for terminating the decrees.
 The DOJ formally filed its motion for a court order to terminate the decrees on November 22, 2019.
 The move was opposed by independent movie theater owners, including the Independent Cinema Alliance, and independent filmmakers.

 The court granted the DOJ's motion to lift the decrees on August 7, 2020, starting a two-year sunset termination period of the decrees.